-AChE activity is critical to zebrafish nervous system development as has been demonstrated by Behra et al. (2002a).
-They developed a genetically altered zebrafish strain (ache: chorion intact)

-which totally eliminated AChE activity (ACh hydrolysis) in homozygotes.
-The embryos with the mutant phenotype (-/-ache) have defective innervation (PNS) and muscle fiber development resulting in premature death of sensory neurons (Behra et al. 2002b).
+AChE activity is critical to zebrafish nervous system development as has been demonstrated by Behra et al. (2002).
+They developed a genetically altered zebrafish strain (ache: chorion intact) which totally eliminated AChE activity (ACh hydrolysis) in homozygotes.
+The embryos with the mutant phenotype (-/-ache) have defective innervation (PNS) and muscle fiber development resulting in premature death of sensory neurons (Behra et al., 2002).
 Initially embryos are motile but when primary sensory neurons die, the lack of innervation of muscle fibers results in paralysis.
-"The neuromuscular phenotype in ache mutants is suppressed by a homozygous loss-of-function allele of the $\alpha$ -subunit of the nicotinic acetylcholine receptor (nAChR), indicating that the impairment of neuromuscular development is mediated by activation of nAChR in the mutant" (Behra et al. 2002b).
+"The neuromuscular phenotype in ache mutants is suppressed by a homozygous loss-of-function allele of the α -subunit of the nicotinic acetylcholine receptor (nAChR), indicating that the impairment of neuromuscular development is mediated by activation of nAChR in the mutant" (Behra et al., 2002).

 Yen et al. (2011) examined the possibility that the CPF MOA also involves inhibition of zebrafish AChE resulting in hyperstimulation at cholinergic synapses and subsequent loss of neuromuscular activity by neuronal death.
-They examined AChE inhibition in zebrafish embryos (intact chorion) after exposure to 0.28 $\mu$ M (~0.105 $\mu$ g/ml) throughout a 5 day post-fertilization (dpf) treatment.
+They examined AChE inhibition in zebrafish embryos

+(intact chorion) after exposure to 0.28 μ M (~0.105 μ g/ml) throughout a 5 day post-fertilization (dpf) treatment.
 AChE was inhibited at 2 dpf and steadily increased until it peaked at 80% inhibition at 5 dpf when compared to DMSO control.
 Subsequently zebrafish movements were tracked at 6 dpf (one day after 0-5 dpf exposure).
-At 0.28 $\mu$ M CPF exposures reduced locomotor activity by 35% 0.28 $\mu$ M CPF (~0.105 $\mu$ g/ml).
+At 0.28 μ M CPF exposures reduced locomotor activity by 35% 0.28 μ M CPF (~0.105 μ g/ml).
 This exposure level was about the same as used by Jin et al. (2015) and Levin et al. (2004) where neuromuscular effects were also observed.

-A study by Richendrfer and Creton (2015) examined AChE inhibition and neurobehavioral toxicity in zebrafish (chorion intact) treated at lower doses of CPF (0.001, 0.01, 0.1 $\mu$ M or ~0.00028, 0.0028, 0.028 $\mu$ g/ml) during various treatment windows (1-5 dpf or late development 3-5 dpf).
-As shown by Jin et al. (2015), 80% of AChE is inhibited at 0.28 $\mu$ M (0.105 $\mu$ g/ml).
+A study by Richendrfer and Creton (2015) examined AChE inhibition and neurobehavioral toxicity in zebrafish (chorion intact) treated at lower doses of CPF (0.001, 0.01, 0.1 μ M or ~0.00028, 0.0028, 0.028 μ g/ml) during various treatment windows (1-5 dpf or late development 3-5 dpf).
+As shown by Jin et al. (2015), 80% of AChE is inhibited at 0.28 μ M (0.105 μ g/ml).
 This study was meant to examine what effects occurred at even lower doses.
-Results showed that AChE was significantly decreased only at 0.1 $\mu$ M (0.035 $\mu$ g/ml) CPF, whereas at $\geq$ 0.01 $\mu$ M (0.0028 $\mu$ g/ml) CPF there was a significant increase in abnormal behavioral ("fish at rest" was increased; swim speed was decreased after 1-5 dpf treatment).
-Zebrafish treated during 3-5 dpf showed a significant decrease in fish with a preference for being on the side or on the edge of their swim lane (signifies decreased anxiety) at $\geq$ 0.01 $\mu$ M (0.0028 $\mu$ g/ml) with a complete absence of AChE inhibition.
+Results showed that AChE was significantly decreased only at 0.1 μ M (0.035 μ g/ml) CPF, whereas at \geq 0.01 μ M (0.0028 μ g/ml) CPF there was a significant increase in abnormal behavioral ("fish at rest" was increased; swim speed was decreased after 1-5 dpf treatment).
+Zebrafish treated during 3-5 dpf showed a significant decrease in fish with a preference for being on the side or on the edge of their swim lane (signifies decreased anxiety), a decrease in swim speed and an increase in "fish at rest" at \geq 0.01 μ M (0.0028 μ g/ml) with a complete absence of AChE inhibition.
 These results show that at CPF concentrations 10-fold lower than those that inhibit AChE can affect the behavior of zebrafish during development.
-"We conclude that exposure to very low concentrations of organophosphate pesticides during development cause abnormalities in behavior and brain size" (Richendrfer, 2015, p.
-57).
-A summary of the zebrafish studies was provided by Dow AgroSciences below in Table 18.
+A summary of the zebrafish studies is below in Table 19 (Oliver et al., 2016).